 Head Pain Relieved by Vomiting

-Headaches caused by a brain tumor are commonly accompanied by nausea and vomiting.
+Headaches caused by a brain tumor are often accompanied by vomiting, with or without nausea.
+This is due to increased intracranial pressure and often occurs in the morning, although it can occur at other times during the day.
 Headache pain that is relieved by vomiting is a typical symptom of brain tumor.

 Head Pain Worsened by Straining

 Straining commonly aggravates the head pain caused by a brain tumor.
 Coughing, sneezing, heavy lifting, and straining to have a bowel movement are typical triggers for increased head pain.
 The increased pain is due to a temporary increase in intracranial pressure than accompanies straining.

 Positions that put the head low to the ground can aggravate head pain caused by a brain tumor.
 Bending or leaning over and stooping commonly increase headache pain because more cerebrospinal fluid flows into the head in these positions, causing increased pressure on the brain.
 Resuming an upright position typically relieves the increased level of head pain.